statement of work

 Bio

 Jason Freeman is a nationally and internationally exhibited fine art self-portrait photographer whose work navigates the intimate terrain of identity, faith, and emotional truth.
-With a raw and introspective lens, Freeman explores the layered complexities of masculinity, vulnerability, and spiritual longing, drawing deeply from his Catholic faith and the enduring poetry of the Psalms.
+Through a raw and introspective lens, he explores the layered complexities of masculinity, vulnerability, and spiritual longing, drawing deeply from his Catholic faith, the Psalms, and the quiet rituals woven into everyday life.

-Shaped by the landscape of his surroundings and a profound inner spiritual journey, Jason Freeman continues to craft evocative, contemplative work that bridges body and soul, the seen and unseen, the temporal and the eternal.
+Shaped by the landscape of his surroundings and a profound inner spiritual journey, he continues to create evocative, contemplative work that bridges the seen and unseen, the temporal and the eternal.

 “Where words fail, my camera helps me understand.”